 Mexican actor Gael García Bernal is well known for his social and political activism.
 An ardent supporter of Oxfam, he devotes a great deal of time and energy to campaigning and advocacy work.

-The star of "Babel," "The Motorcycle Diaries", and “No”, Oxfam Global Ambassador and Hollywood actor Gael García Bernal visited Syrian refugees in Jordan in August 2013.
+The star of "Babel," "The Motorcycle Diaries", and “No”, Oxfam Global Ambassador and Hollywood actor Gael García Bernal is a strong advocate for the rights of refugees.

 The Mexican actor spent time with Syrian refugees volunteering with Oxfam distributing vouchers to families to buy hygiene items.

 Bernal called on world leaders to find an urgent solution to the Syria crisis as the number of Syrian refugees is expected to reach the two-million mark and the campaign appeal is unfulfilled.

 Lobbying to make trade fair

 Bernal has supported Oxfam's Make Trade Fair campaign since 2005, when he had cotton dumped on him for a publicity campaign.
 That same year he took part in the massive anti-poverty rally in Edinburgh to tell G8 leaders to take action on aid, trade and debt.